 We’re keeping a close eye on central government and the changes it’s proposing to the Resource Management Act.
 Once the new legislation has been enacted, we’ll consider what they could mean for this review, and will adjust our process if required.

 The plan is to have several consultation rounds for each of the two plan review phases.
 This will ensure we capture your views.
-For phase one, we are expecting to start talking to interested and representative groups about the coastal resource management issues and options in early 2019.
+For phase one, we are expecting to start talking to interested and representative groups about the coastal resource management issues and options by 2020.
 The intention is to identify any issues and options that we have missed and any problems with the existing plans.
-Wider consultation on actual draft plan provisions is intended to start in late-2019 and formal notification of phase one is expected by late 2020.
+Wider consultation on actual draft plan provisions is intended to continue through 2020 and formal notification of a revised coastal plan is expected in 2021.